rerobots/workspaces/README.md

 https://docs.rerobots.net/workspaces

-The notion of **workspaces** is described at https://docs.rerobots.net/intro The ambition of this repository is to define workspace types and to provide code and documentation for producing new workspace deployments that realize these types.
+The notion of **workspaces** is described at https://docs.rerobots.net/intro The ambition of this repository is to define workspace types and to provide code and documentation for producing new deployments that realize these types.

 Building and testing